franciscoatsantos/nmap-to-md-converter/README.md

 ```

 ## Notes

-- If you run `nmap_to_md.py` without `./`, your shell may execute a different script from your system PATH.
-- To ensure you use this project version, run it as `./nmap_to_md.py`.
 - Output defaults:
 	- Stdin input without `-o`: writes Markdown to stdout.
 	- File input (`-i`) without `-o`: writes Markdown to `output.md`.